larvit/larvitamsync/README.md

 ```

 ### Client (data slave)

+For this to work, larvitamintercom must be configured and up and running!

 ```javascript
 const	options	= {'exchange': 'test_dataDump'}, // RabbitMQ exchange, must be unique on the queue